avicsl/E-commerce-Transaction-Logs/README.md

 # Facebook Misinformation Detection Using Intelligent Systems

 This project applies intelligent forensic techniques to analyze and detect misinformation patterns on Facebook.
 It simulates user-generated post data, applies Natural Language Processing (NLP) and anomaly detection models, and visualizes the spread of misleading information based on engagement and sentiment trends.

 ---

-## 🧠 Project Overview
-This project is part of **Activity 10: Advanced Report Generation and Final Project Kickoff** for the course **Intelligent Systems in Forensics**.
-It demonstrates the complete digital forensic workflow — from data generation to intelligent analysis — using simulated Facebook activity data.

----